-When the SUV, pickup, or van has a manufacturer’s gross vehicle weight rating of more than 6,000 pounds, 100 percent bonus depreciation is available.
-The manufacturer’s label, which is usually found on the inside edge of the driver’s side door, can be used to verify a vehicle’s weight.
-If you’re thinking about purchasing an eligible vehicle, putting it in service before the end of the year could be a significant way to reduce your small business taxes.
+Specifically, 100% bonus depreciation is available when the SUV, pickup or van has a manufacturer’s gross vehicle weight rating above 6,000 pounds.
+You can verify a vehicle’s weight by looking at the manufacturer’s label, which is usually found on the inside edge of the driver’s side door.
+If you’re considering buying an eligible vehicle, placing one in service before year end could deliver a significant write-off on this year’s return.

 Time income and deductions

 If your company is cash-basis, you can reduce your small business taxes by postponing income until 2024 and accelerating your deductions into 2023 (provided you anticipate paying the same or a lower tax in 2023).

 For instance, even though you don’t pay the credit card payment until 2024, you can claim the deduction for 2023 if you charge recurring costs that are typically paid for early in the year on your credit card before January 1.
 In some cases, you can even pay for some costs in advance, such rent or insurance, and collect them in 2023, .